Epic Experience. Epic Leadership.

 Immerse Yourself in Adventure

 The best way to experience the outdoors is, well, experiencing it!
-Spend a full semester backpacking, canoeing, sea kayaking, rock climbing, and more.
-Countless adventures, one goal – to develop your real-world leadership skills.
+Enjoy a variety of field-based classes like rock climbing, canoeing, backpacking, white water kayaking, and more.

 Lead as You Learn – with Crusader Outdoor Adventure and Recreation (COAR)

-COAR is a campus-wide student organization led by outdoor leadership majors.
+COAR is a campus-wide student organization led by outdoor leadership students.
 Plan, promote, and guide wilderness trips for the NGU student body.
-That’s what outdoor leadership is all about.

 Embrace the Journey and Study Outdoor Leadership